 All other examinees will take the paper-based exam at an LSAC test center.
-For more information, visit the NBCE FAQs webpage.
+For more info, visit the NBCE FAQs webpage.

-It includes our new MPRE Maximizer, your last-minute quick-study cram packet of legal ethics rules, exceptions and broad topic areas.
-And you can go back as often as you like to the BARBRI MPRE Review online lectures and practice questions.
-Reinforce the rules of professional responsibility, the code of judicial conduct and the law of lawyering.
+Get ahead with the free BARBRI MPRE Review.
+It includes our MPRE Maximizer last-minute quick-study cram packet of legal ethics rules, exceptions and broad topic areas.
+Plus, you can revisit the online lectures and practice questions as often as you’d like.
+So you better reinforce the rules of professional responsibility, the code of judicial conduct and the law of lawyering.